stewart-lab/skimgpt/README.md

 ## Global Settings
 - `A_TERM`: The primary term of interest, such as a disease or condition.
+- `A_TERM_SUFFIX`: This gets added to the A term (or A terms if pass in a file) for KM, but not for GPT
 - `MAX_ABSTRACTS`: The maximum number of abstracts to process.
 - `MIN_WORD_COUNT`: Minimum word count for abstract consideration.
 - `API_URL`: URL for the API endpoint.